TECHNOCRAFT27/TECHNOCRAFT27/README.md

 Creating and customizing games with advanced graphics and smooth gameplay.

 **AI Development** 🤖
-Built Caroline, a multilingual AI assistant with advanced search and messaging capabilities.
+Built Caroline, a AI assistant with advanced search and messaging capabilities.

 **Full-Stack Web Development** 💻
 Experience building responsive, interactive websites tailored to user experience and design trends.